totalperspective/bartfast/README.md

 By using Bartfast, you're not just implementing a design library; you're sculpting a language that speaks to your project's unique needs.
 This approach fosters innovation and creativity, allowing you to break free from conventional design constraints and unleash your team's full potential.

 ### Bridging Creativity and Technicality
 A separate DSL bridges the gap between creativity and technicality, enabling designers and developers to collaborate seamlessly.
-With Bartfast, you can define design principles and tokens in a language that's both expressive and practical, fostering a harmonious workflow and driving towards design excellence.
+With Bartfast, you can define design principles and tokens in a language that's both expressive and practical, fostering a harmonious workflow and driving toward design excellence.

 Choosing a separate DSL over a library isn't just about functionality—it's about embracing a mindset that prioritizes creativity, collaboration, and the pursuit of design perfection.